Explaining Taboos in Sex and Dating

 When you no longer believe in Eden, the question becomes: who exactly is forbidding the fruit?

 Today, civilization has driven the sexual taboo into exile.
-Although we haven’t quite managed to kill off all the remaining members of the once thriving taboo population, we have driven it deep into the jungles of our sexuality where it can occasionally be spotted hanging around the few remaining sexual fetishes that we still don’t like talking about.
+Although we haven’t quite managed to kill off all the remaining members of the once thriving taboo population, we have driven it deep into the jungles of our sexuality where it can occasionally be spotted hanging around the few remaining sexual fetishes and a casual online mistress that we still don’t like talking about.
 But even those are growing fewer by the day.

 With the rise and proliferation of the internet, niche dating sites and free porn have tried to monetize the taboo.
 But as hardcore video titles and kink-specific dating apps attempt to sensationalize the few taboos we have left, they have really only served to attract more clicks.
-In public, few might ever admit to being fetish-curious, but user data released by some of the internet’s most popular sex-themed websites like London ebony escorts tells a vastly different story.
+In public, few might ever admit to being fetish-curious, but user data released by some of the internet’s most popular sex-themed websites such as Aspen Banks tell a vastly different story.